bogdanstate/data301/lab8/lab8_soln.md

 valid = train_data.iloc[which_idxs_are_2, :]
 ```

-2. Featurize your primary dataset, by using the following strategy featurizers:
+2. Featurize your primary dataset, by using the following strategy:
   - after replacing NaN values using the empty string, use one-hot encoding
   on the following categorical variables:
     - `Pclass`: the passenger class.